 1. Expect trials.

-Whosoever buildeth a confidence for heaven, must look to have his building tried: count it not strange, we are loth to forecast, and to think of trials.
+Whosoever builds a confidence for heaven, must look to have his building tried: count it not strange, we are loth to forecast, and to think of trials.
 We take a carnal pillow, and lie down upon it, and count it strange when it comes.

-2. Be careful how you acquit your selves in trials.
 When the hour of temptation is come upon the earth, then we should be cautious: Whatever a man doth, he will [if cautious] behave himself well when he is upon his trial.

 Stay tuned for part 3, if the Lord wills!